sonbachmi/son-datachat/README.md

 Feel free to review the running demos and the source code.
 Documentation is made where useful in the code to help follow my thought process while developing.
 The `git` history may also help on that.

+## Security

+This project is assumed to focus on LLM security.
+A few measures are implemented to improve security on both input and output using the **LLM Guard** library for demonstration purpose:

+- Input (prompt) from user is scanned for toxic content, sensible data, malicious injection and other unsafe content, then sanitized
+- Output (response) from LLM is also scanned and sanitized before reaching user

+Another measure specific to _PandasAI_ is using the _Advanced Security Agent_ to detect malicious code generation.

+Those measures can provide a fair security layer to protect general applications, but may add to response time; and the Advanced Security Agent feature may potentially require license.
+So for this project, they are turned off by default by a switch in source code.
+Also, LLM Guard has dependency problem on production so for now all related code has been commented out.

 ## Tests

-Unit tests for all Python apps are in the `tests` folder; run with `pytest` Make sure the tests run in the project root directory, and a local server is not running (to avoid conflict with the server created by the tests.)
+Unit tests for all Python apps are in the `tests` folder; run with `pytest` Make sure the tests run in the project root directory.